cwrightlibrary/Minecraft-Modding/README.md

-# Minecraft-Modding
+# ⛏️ Minecraft Modding

-Learning how to mod in Minecraft using Java and Forge
+Learning how to mod in Minecraft using Java and [Forge](https://docs.minecraftforge.net/en/1.19.x/).